ephraimpei/Primes-Multiplication-Table/readme.md

 Benchmarking

-  + To see notes about my benchmarking tests, please see the files within the `benchmark` folder.
-To run the tests type in the following command at the project root:
+  + To run the benchmark tests for the `Prime` class type in the following command at the project root:

         $ ruby benchmark/prime_benchmark_tests.rb